-Khakassia is Siberia’s smallest region but one of Russia’s undiscovered historical gems considered a mecca of archaeological discovery within Siberia.
+Khakassia is Russia’s smallest region but is also one of Russia’s undiscovered historical gems considered a mecca of archaeological discovery within Siberia.

-Located in the south-west, Khakassia borders on the Kemorovo, Altai and Tuva regions of Russia.
-It has a population of 532,403, one third of whom live in the capital city of Abakhan.
+Located in the south-west, Khakassia borders on the Kemerovo, Altai and Tuva regions of Russia.
+It has a population of 532,403, one-third of whom live in the capital city of Abakhan.

 Having more sunny days than any other region in Siberia and a mild temperature from late June, summer provides the perfect climate to explore Khakassia’s natural and historical marvels and take advantage of the 500 beautiful lakes across the region.

 Khakassia is also a deeply cultural region of Russia, having a special link to Russia’s ancient origins and indigenous people.

 Music is an integral part of Khakassia lifestyle and the practice of throat-singing, called ‘khai’ or ‘kai,’ needs to be heard to be believed.
 Singers in the region manipulate the sounds travelling from their lungs and produce a completely unique melody to the Khakassia and bordering Altai regions.

 Year-round the capital city of Abakan hosts many visitors through the republic’s regional Museum, the old Siberian city of Minusinsk’s local markets and the spectacular Spaso-Preobrazhensky Cathedral.